-Beginning May 2018, a new federal regulation will require financial institutions to obtain, verify and record information about the beneficial owners of legal entity customers.
+In May 2018, a new federal regulation went into effect requiring financial institutions to obtain, verify and record information about the beneficial owners of legal entity customers.

 All banks and credit unions must comply with this regulation by identifying the beneficial owner(s) – the individuals who own or control the entity doing business with us.
 This information will need to be collected, whether or not the person identified is a member of Virginia Credit Union.